 description I worked as an embedded software developer, programming microcontrollers in C for products such as medical procedure chairs.

-- Wrote unit tests and test protocols to verify new software releases
+- Wrote unit tests and FDA-compliant test protocols to verify new software releases

-- Wrote documentation for a complex product collaboratively with a subsidiary
+- Documented software for a dental pano X-ray machine collaboratively with a subsidiary

 - Created macros to automatically update SharePoint, saving 7 person-hours per year